 While automation offers speed and scalability, the most effective strategy often combines it with human oversight — a method known as "human-in-the-loop."
 This hybrid approach strikes a balance between accuracy and relatively low cost, making it well-suited for real-world applications.

 That said, not all scenarios are the same.
-Depending on the project requirements, data characteristics, and resource availability, there are three main approaches to data labeling: manual, automated, and hybrid.
+Depending on the project requirements, data characteristics, and resource availability, there are three main approaches to data labeling process: manual, automated, and hybrid.

 Manual Data Labeling